Reducing herbivore damage in woodland

 “I am the (gamekeeper, river bailiff, landowner, tenant, farmer, shooting tenant, or other) in respect of (land/water), situated at (detail the area involved)”

-Claim compensation at the commercial value; e.g. pheasants £35 – £50 plus VAT or the cost to the club; e.g. total costs divided by number of fish stocked.
-It is difficult to apply a value to lamping hare and rabbit but you should explain the potential for spoilt drives by disturbing partridge or pheasant.
-Include disturbance to livestock, damage to fences, gates left open etc. In the case of brown hare, however, it is worth making the point that they are a species of conservation concern and that poaching can have a greater environmental impact.
+Claim compensation at the commercial value; e.g. the price charged by the shoot per bird or the cost to the club; e.g. total costs divided by number of fish stocked.
+It may be more difficult to apply a value to lamping hare and rabbit but you should explain the potential for spoilt drives by disturbing partridge or pheasant.
+Include disturbance to livestock, damage to fences, gates left open etc. In the case of brown hare, however, it is worth making the point that they are a species of conservation concern, and that poaching can have a greater environmental impact.
+“I ask that compensation of £ per bird/fish be awarded in accordance with Haslam v CPS Derby Crown Court, 1991, this being the value of the bird/fish to my employer/club” (The court awarded £10 per pheasant in 1991, it would be considerably more now).

 In criminal law most poaching offences are subject to what is known as the Statute of Limitations.
-This means that prosecutions have to be commenced within certain time limits; if the date for commencement passes, a prosecution cannot be taken.
+This means that prosecutions have to be commenced within certain time limits; if the date for commencement passes, a prosecution cannot be pursued.
 For many poaching offences the time limit is only three months from the date of the offence.
 Other offences have longer time limits but six months from the date of the offence is the most common.

 Some investigators will be unaware of the time limits, in particular the short three-month limit for poaching offences.
 You should ensure that such matters are raised at the earliest opportunity and the matter pressed as the time limit approaches.